jjnether/obsidian_backup/jnetherton/DA/Survalent.md

 DNP setup:
 - Set Address under General in RTU to the relay's DNP address
-- Set Host Name under Connections in Comm Line to Relay IP
+- Set Host Name under Connections in RTU to Relay IP
 - Set Master Number under DNP3.0 in Comm Line to the DNP address you want to set for the master device (PC you're on)
 - In Relay, set the DNP IP address (address for the client) to your PC IP